How long does an MPO last?

-The victim advocate at your installation will know how long it generally takes for the FAP’s CRC to provide the commander with the results of their investigation so you may want to ask the commander to take that time frame into account when issuing the MPO.
+The victim advocate at your installation will know how long it generally takes for the FAP to provide the commander with complete assessment results.
+If you can get that information from the victim advocate, you may want to ask the commander to take that timeframe into account when issuing the MPO.

-2Department of Defense Instruction, Number 6400.06, Incorporating Change 1, September 20, 2011, section 220.127.116.11
+1Department of Defense Instruction, Number 6400.06, Incorporating Change 4, May 26, 2017